meiyalian/JamesBondGame/README.md

 - By default do not `PickUp` or `Drop` `Items`.
 - Automatically attacks `Actors` near them (Need to be controlled in subclasses in needed to).
 - Compare to the `Actor` class, it has a Boolean attribute `isStunned` which records if the `Actor` is stunned or not in order to implement the affect caused by throwing a `StunPowder` to an `Actor` (the `Actor` will skip 2 turns).
+- Only heals the `Actor` if healing point is positive.
+- Only damage the `Actor` if damage point is positive.
+- Can also change the `Actor`'s damage to other `Actors`.
+- Prevents an `Actor`'s damage to others become less than 0.

 ### NewPlayer
 ***